justinrgarrard/world-of-naevis.net/docs/more/feats/multiclassing.md

 >
 > You gain proficiency in two options from the following list: shields, armor, three martial weapons, one fighting style.
 The armor proficiency you gain, if chosen, is the lightest armor you are not currently proficient in.
 >
 > When you next level up, you can choose to gain a level in Fighter.
-Doing so provides all the benefits that a first level Fighter would receive, except skills.

 {: .feat}
 > **Multiclass: Rogue**